starstormtwitch/olympus-packwiz/PACKWIZ_SETUP_GUIDE.md

 3. Or they can import it manually

 ## Automated Export & Hosting
+### CurseForge Export
+Run ./packwiz.exe curseforge export -o dist/Olympus-<version>-curseforge.zip whenever you cut a release so CurseForge users can import the pack via the CF app’s Import button.
 ## Automated Update Audits

 Run pwsh ./scripts/check-updates.ps1 from the repo root to:
 1. packwiz refresh --build
 2. Attempt packwiz update -a and capture any diffs (reverting them unless you pass -ApplyUpdates)
 3. Query Modrinth for Fabric  builds (defaults to 1.20.4) and write a markdown report under eports/

 Use this before releasing upgrades or changing Minecraft/Fabric versions so you know which mods are missing compatible builds.